When the economy goes in circles…

 Though we may think of the circular economy as a new concept, its basic principles have been around for centuries.
 Antoine Lavoisier, considered the father of modern chemistry, observed how natural ecosystems endlessly recombine elements.
 In his 1789 Elementary Treatise on Chemistry, he stated, “Nothing is lost, nothing is created, everything is transformed.”
 The circular economy takes inspiration from this idea, where wastes produced by one process become a resource for another.

 Beyond altering product life cycles, the circular economy also helps reinvent human relationships, work methods and financing means.
 In fact, it often goes hand in hand with concepts like social entrepreneurship, crowdfunding, microcredits and more.
 And in BNP Paribas, the circular economy has found a committed partner.

 In concrete terms, the circular economy relies on the following tenets:

 Reducing consumption of raw materials when designing productsReusing or Recycling used products, for a “looped” use of a portion of materials – in a broad sense, as the circular economy intends to “complete the life cycle” of products, services, waste, materials, water and energyRepairing goods whenever possible, instead of replacing them

 Together with reuse and recycling, the circular economy also promotes new ways of consuming.
 This is notably demonstrated through collaborative consumption.
 Examples include car sharing, buying used items from peers, and group purchases.
 These actions represent new behaviors springing up around the circular economy, as well as the sharing economy.

 The circular economy can indeed take many different forms.
-BNP Paribas is working hard to circulate, promote and support new ideas and concepts, particularly through the Atelier BNP Paribas studio and occasional projects such as ‘Wave.’
+BNP Paribas is working hard to circulate, promote and support new ideas and concepts, particularly through the Atelier BNP Paribas studio and occasional projects such as ‘Wave (unavailable link).’